 - As a pitcher, knowing that you can trust the defense behind you is a really great feeling and takes away pressure that you "have to strike them out."
 You know that every weak grounder and popup is an automatic out.
 So you can take advantage by trying to induce these kinds of hits (for example, pitching low/outside often results in weak opposite field grounders).
 You know your pickoff attempts will be caught, and that if it results in a rundown, the result will be an out.

 - As a pitcher, having a catcher who catches almost everything, including balls that move, can really make your day.
 Conversely, it's not so fun to have a catcher who frequently allows batters to reach first base safely on a dropped strike 3.

 - At any fielding position, you know that your teammates will always move correctly on every play.
-You don’t have to check to see if they’re in the correct position before making a throw.
+You don't have to check to see if they're in the correct position and ready to receive before you make your throw.